tding1/Neural-Collapse/README.md

 # A Geometric Analysis of Neural Collapse with Unconstrained Features

+This is the code for the [paper](https://arxiv.org/abs/2105.02375) "A Geometric Analysis of Neural Collapse with Unconstrained Features".

 ## Introduction

 - We provide the first global optimization landscape analysis of *Neural Collapse* (NC) – an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.